awslabs/containers-cost-allocation-dashboard/README.md

 Glue Table<br />
 Glue Crawler (along with its IAM Role, IAM Policy, CloudWatch Log Group and CloudWatch Log Stream)

-The CronJob runs daily and collects cost allocation data from Kubecost.
+The CronJob runs daily and collects cost allocation data from Kubecost.<br />
-It runs the [Allocation API on-demand query](https://docs.kubecost.com/apis/apis/allocation#querying-on-demand-experimental) to retrieve the cost allocation data.
+It runs the [Allocation API on-demand query](https://docs.kubecost.com/apis/apis/allocation#querying-on-demand-experimental) to retrieve the cost allocation data.<br />
-It always collects the data between 72 hours ago 00:00:00 and 48 hours ago 00:00:00.
+It always collects the data between 72 hours ago 00:00:00 and 48 hours ago 00:00:00.<br />
-It then converts the data to a CSV, compresses it and uploads it to an S3 bucket of your choice.
+It then converts the data to a CSV, compresses it and uploads it to an S3 bucket of your choice.<br />
-The data is made available in Athena, and QuickSight uses the Athena table as a data source to visualize the data.
+The data is made available in Athena, and QuickSight uses the Athena table as a data source to visualize the data.<br />

 ## Requirements